Course Outline

 Goal:

-To critically reflect on own skills practice during tutorials using an accepted experiential learning model (e.g., Kolb) from the perspective of counsellor as well as client.
+Students will critically reflect on their counselling skills practice during tutorials using an accepted experiential learning model (e.g., Kolb’s Learning Cycle).
+Reflection must address the experience of strength-based practice from both the client and counsellor perspectives.
+Students will identify:

 Product: Essay